Interview

 What can I expect during my interview?

-Interviews will last approximately 45 minutes and consist of approximately 7 interview questions.
-This includes one “get to know you” question which is not scored, and 6 scored questions which focus around specific competencies.
+The interview will last approximately 45 minutes and include seven questions.
+This will begin with one unscored “get to know you” question, followed by six scored questions focused on specific competencies.

 How to prepare